hiveeyes/documentation/doc/source/index.rst

 .. _platform:

+.. _Hiveeyes platform:

 ********
 Platform
 ********
-The open Hiveeyes platform ``swarm.hiveeyes.org`` provides an instant-on experience for data collection and visualization.
+The open Hiveeyes platform ``swarm.hiveeyes.org`` is composed of open source software components like Grafana_, InfluxDB_, Mosquitto_ and Kotori_, providing an instant-on experience for data collection and visualization.
-It always runs the most recent stable releases of each software component while making sure all parts fit together well.
+It always runs the most recent stable release of each software component while we are making sure all parts fit together well.
-The backend is currently composed of Grafana_, InfluxDB_, Mosquitto_ and Kotori_.

 All collaborative efforts integrated into the platform will be available to all of its users.
-Enjoy having all upstream changes and new features available without thinking about backup, maintenance and upgrade procedures.
+Enjoy having all upstream changes and new features available without thinking about backups, maintenance and upgrade procedures.